LeegenSteven/NetworkAgent-dev/environment/Readme.md

 Note: it is recommended to create your own Python virtual environment first prior to installing jinja or any other python packages.

-## Enable GCP APIs and Org Policies

-Enable the following APIs in your project before continuing

-* Compute Engine
-* Big Query
-* GKE
-* Cloud Run

 ### Update Organization Policies

-The following organization policy values must be set
+Ensure the organization policy values below are set as follows.

 * Set __constraints/compute.vmExternalIpAccess__ to __Allow All__
 * Set __constraints/compute.requireShieldedVm__ to __Off__